Singapore city's sunset view with a beautiful river in front.

 Indoor sky diving by a man wearing a white jacket in Singapore.

-For anyone who’d like to experience the thrill of skydiving but also prefers staying out of airplanes, then head to iFly Singapore. iFly Singapore, the largest themed indoor skydiving wind tunnel in the world, mimics the experience of a free-fall skydive.
+For anyone who’d like to experience the thrill of skydiving but also prefers staying out of airplanes, then head to iFly Singapore. iFly Singapore, the largest themed indoor skydiving wind tunnel in the world, mimicking the experience of a free-fall skydive.

 5. Singapore River Kayaking & Paddleboarding